 FAIRSERVIS, Walter Ashlin, Jr. Brooklyn, N.Y.
-17.2.1924 — 12.7.1994.
+17.2.1924 — Sharon, Conn.
+12.7.1994.
 U.S. Archaeologist.
 Museum Curator and Professor in New York.
 He had an early interest in archaeology.
 In 1937 he ran from the school, got a job on a freighter heading east, jumped ship in Alexandria and landed in Luxor.
 In poor state he later came to the U.S. embassy and found an elder American, who hired him for the trip to home.
 For a while he was at University of Chicago on an athletic scholarship (he listened there to Olmstead), but in 1941 returned to New York and “enrolled in the anthropology program at Columbia University, earning a B.A. adding Chinese and Mongolian to his languages.”
 Soon in army, “he served as lieutenant in Intelligence Branch and was trained in Japanese at universities of Minnesota and Michigan.
 He served in the Far East and at the end of the war was on General MacArthur’s staff.”

 In 1958 he returned to Pakistan for a survey of south-western Sindh and Las Bela.
 Now he discovered the Kulli site.
 Further field trips were taken in 1964 and 1965.
 In 1962-68 WF served as Museum Director in Thomas Burke memorial Washington State Museum and Associate Professor of Anthropology at University of Washington.
 In 1968-76 he was Curator of Anthropology in American Museum of Natural History in New York, and from 1968 also Professor of Anthropology and Director of Asian Studies Program at Vassar College.
 In 1974 he began excavating the Harappan site of Allahdino, 30 miles to the east of Karachi.
-In addition to Pakistan, WF carried excavations in Egypt in 1968.
+In addition to Pakistan, Fairservis conducted excavations in Egypt in 1968.

-– a number of articles beginning with “Exploring the Desert of Death”, Natural History 59:6, 1950, 246-253, in the 1980s mainly on the Indus script.
+– A number of articles beginning with “Exploring the Desert of Death”, Natural History 59:6, 1950, 246-253, in the 1980s mainly on the Indus script.

-– “Excavation in the Quetta Valley, West Pakistan”, Anthropological Papers of the American Museum of Natural History 45:2, 1956, 169-402; “Archaeological Surveys in the Zhob and Loralai Districts, West Pakistan”, Ibid.
+– “Excavation in the Quetta Valley, West Pakistan”, Anthropological Papers of the American Museum of Natural History 45:2, 1956, 169-402, 27 pl.
+114 fig.; “Archaeological Surveys in the Zhob and Loralai Districts, West Pakistan”, Ibid.
 47:2, 1959, 277-448, 25 pl.; “Archaeological Studies in the Seistan Basin of Southwestern Afghanistan and Eastern Iran”, Ibid.
 48:1, 1961, 1-128.

-– The Roots of Ancient India.
-482 p.
+– The Roots of Ancient India: The Archaeology of Early Indian Civilization.
+26+482 p.
 N.Y.
 1971, 2nd ed.
 Chicago 1975.

 – The Threshold of Civilization: An Experiment in Prehistory.
 256 p.
 N.Y.
 1975.